Homeschooling High School with College in Mind - It's Not That Hard

 When your teen gets accepted into multiple colleges, it’s time for

-celebration.
-Then, of course, it’s also time for major decision
+Then, of course, it’s also time for a major decision, and

 Once we had decided which colleges would be affordable to us, then we looked at a number of factors…and that is what I would like to share with you today.